TYPO3-Documentation/t3docs-wiki-migration/output_pages/MysqlConfiguration.rst

 Basic security steps
 ====================

-The first thing to do after finishing your MySQL [outdated wiki link] installation [outdated wiki link], is to protect it against unauthorized access.
+The first thing to do after finishing your `MySQL </Category:MySQL>`__ [deprecated wiki link] `installation </Category:Installation>`__ [deprecated wiki link], is to protect it against unauthorized access.
 This is absolutely neccessary, if you're sitting in front of a multiuser system or you're on a network.

 Set up a password for the MySQL admin
 -------------------------------------